Sierra Irrigation Project for Peru: Good News for Farmers

 Since being established in 2010, the Sierra Irrigation Project for Peru has made significant contributions to the growing agricultural sector.
 The project successfully increased irrigation water flow and frequency and irrigation efficiency.
 Irrigation efficiency in the Peruvian Sierra in 2010 averaged about 22 percent, however, by 2016 that number was increased to 72 percent thanks largely to the Sierra Irrigation Project for Peru.

-Modernization and rehabilitation efforts for collective irrigation systems expanded the reach of 87 water user organizations who improved their irrigation service delivery to 18,758 farmers.
+Modernization and rehabilitation efforts for collective irrigation systems expanded the reach of 87 water user organizations that improved their irrigation service delivery to 18,758 farmers.
 Those 18,758 farmers then irrigated 14,770 hectares of land.
 These numbers turn into a significant increase in water tariffs collections, improving financial capacity in the Peruvian Sierra; 80 percent of farmers paid water tariffs in 2016, compared to just 50 percent in 2011.
 Improved irrigation also allows farmers to increase the value and quality of their productions.
 A significant number of farmers who increased their irrigation capacity also began to farm high-value crops.

 The Sierra Irrigation Project for Peru was successful with each of its goals and targeted beneficiaries.
 The priority was to most significantly benefit farmers by improving their access to markets and their capacity to produce high-value crops.
 The project was also able to benefit water user organizations at regional and local levels.
 The Ministry of Agriculture and Irrigation intends to develop a follow-up operation to scale up the results of the Sierra Irrigation Project for Peru.